zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 The term “stepfather” is used to refer to a man who  marries a woman who already has children.
 The man will legally make him self the father of those children.
 In that case, we would call that man thei r – or the children’s – “stepfather.”

 Ellie says, “Uh, don’t use that term.”
-The “term” i s a word – in this case, the word “stepfather.”
+The “term” is a word – in this case, the word “stepfather.”
 She then says, “I don’t like or disli ke him.
 It’s just that my mother should not be remarrying – period.”
 Ellie doesn’t h ate the new boyfriend of her mother.
 However, she does not think her mother shou ld “be remarrying – period” (period).

 The word “period” here is used to mean “at all.”
 It ’s a word that we use for emphasis.
 A “period,” of course, is a small little round dot that goes at the end of a printed sentence in a book or in a document.
 It i ndicates the end of something, but when someone says it in a sentence like this, h e means to use that word as emphasis to say “at all” or “completely.”
 In Englan d, in British English, they call a period a “full stop,” and they use that term “full stop” the same way we use the word “period” in English.

 Ellie says that her mother “should stay true” to he r father’s memory.
 “To stay true to” something means to remain loyal and faithful to  something, to remember something in such a way that you don’t deny it or r eject it.
 “Stay true to your wife” – that means don’t go out and try to find a new wom an.
 You must stay loyal to her.
 You must be faithful to her.
 You must only be with her and love her.
 That would be “staying true to” a person, in this case.

-Ellie thinks that her mother should stay true not t o her father, since her father is dead now, but to her father’s “memory” (memory).
+Ellie thinks that her mother should stay true not to her father, since her father is dead now, but to her father’s “memory” (memory).
 “M emory” is how you remember someone – the idea about how someone was i n your mind.
 Laurent says, “After eight years?”
 He thinks that Ellie is asking too much of her mother to not get married just because the mother loved her f ather.
 Ellie says, “Theirs,” meaning their marriage – her mother’s and father’s – “was a picture-perfect marriage.”
 “Picture-perfect” is a term that means “ ideal,” one that was without any problems.

-“How could she forget about it and take up with thi s other guy?”
+“How could she forget about it and take up with this other guy?”
 Ellie says.
 Ellie is saying here that she is surprised her mother would get married again, because to her that means that she has forgotten about her fat her.
 She uses the term “take up with” to describe her mother getting involved in  this new romantic relationship.
 However, we often use that expression “to take up w ith” in a negative way, when we don’t approve of or agree with someone starting a romantic relationship with another person.

 Laurent says, “Don’t you want your mother to move o n and be happy?”
 The phrasal verb “to move on” means to end one thing an d begin a new thing.
 It is especially used when we’re talking about romantic r elationships.
 You end one relationship and then you forget about that one and  find a new romantic relationship.
 That’s called “moving on.”
 We also us e that phrasal verb to mean simply to continue on to something new, to stop tal king about or worrying about what has happened in the past, or with one particul ar issue.
 We move on – we continue on to a new thing.